Adopting a New Dog for a Busy Family

 Picking The Right Breed

-If you take anything away from this article, know that picking the breed that suits your family is the most important choice you’ll make when adopting.
+If you take anything away from this article, know that picking the breed that suits your family is your most important choice when adopting.

-Researching breeds will make all the difference, and if you’ve got a busy lifestyle then take a look at some low maintenance dog breeds.
+Researching breeds will make all the difference, and if you’ve got a busy lifestyle, consider some low-maintenance dog breeds.

 Important side note:

-Some breeders and adoption centers can be slightly bias.
+Some breeders and adoption centers can be slightly biased.

 They’ll often tell you their dogs are great for families for one simple reason: they want you to take that dog home.